Discuss amongst yourselves. I think he’s mostly correct here.

-The Germans and Japanese–and dare I say the North Koreans in collusion with China and the Soviet Union during the Korean War–killed countless Americans.
+The Germans and Japanese–and dare I say the North Koreans in collusion with China and the Soviet Union during the Korean War–killed thousands of Americans.
 Ditto for North Vietnamese who flew Soviet aircraft.

 I have no problem including those in the museum, as they provide a forum that one may learn (a) the history of flight, (b) the history that drove the development of such aircraft, and (c) the state of flight today, for both better and worse, as a result of those factors.

-I cannot help but question the SJW fixation on statues and monuments at this time, given that (a) that war has been over for 150 years and (b) not even the iconoclastic movers and shakers in the Civil Rights movement had such a fixation.
-While some could argue that MLK had other irons in the fire at the time, many years have passed between now and then.
+I cannot help but question the SJW preoccupation on statues and monuments at this time, given that (a) that war has been over for 150 years and (b) not even the iconoclastic movers and shakers in the Civil Rights movement targeted them.
+While some could argue that MLK had other irons in the fire at the time, many years have passed between then and now.
 Race relations had been improving greatly until the push for reparations began circulating in the late 1990s.

-The cynic in me suggests that there is a more insidious agenda going on here, and it isn’t simply about race relations, but rather something more totalitarian in nature, with some form of seizure/redistribution of wealth or income (i.e. reparations) as an endgame.
+The cynic in me suggests that there is a more insidious agenda going on here, and it isn’t simply about race relations, but rather something more totalitarian in nature, with the lure of reparations in the form of “social justice” as bait, as an endgame.

 I have some good friends who are totally on-board with removing Confederate statues; at the same time, from what I see from the SJWs, it won’t stop there.
 In fact, they’re already aiming for statues of our Founders, including Washington, Jefferson, and–ironically enough–even Lincoln.